YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 It will be a compile time error to provide two explicit overrides of the same method, or an explicit and implicit override of the same method, but it is not an error to provide an explicit override of a method, and an explicit or implicit override of another method which hides that first method.

 If TDerived provides an explicit override of 'TBase::SomeMethod', and TDerived has no method which hides 'TBase::SomeMethod' and has at least the same visibility as 'TBase::SomeMethod', then the method `TBase::SomeMethod` will not be hidden on an instance of `TDerived` - eg. it is legal C# to write `new TDerived().SomeMethod()`.
-There are ways to make this code illegal in future C# versions, but no way to make it illegal in old C# versions.
+There are ways to make this call illegal in future C# versions, but no way to make it illegal in old C# versions.
 In order to preserve backwards compatibility, it thus seems that we will have to make this legal in future versions as well.

 As such I suggest it will be a compile time error for TDerived to provide an explicit override of 'TBase::SomeMethod', unless TDerived has a method (whether it's own or inherited) which hides 'TBase::SomeMethod' and has at least the same visibility as 'TBase::SomeMethod'.
 I will be going with this for the remainder of this proposal.
 However this point could be debated.